Wetherby Racecourse

 Wetherby Racecourse is a racecourse situated near the market town of Wetherby in West Yorkshire, England, located 12 mi from Leeds city centre.
-For most of its history the course has hosted only National Hunt racing but staged its first Flat racing fixture in April 2015.
+For most of its history the course has hosted only National Hunt racing but staged its first Flat racing fixture on 26 April 2015.

 Location

 The Racecourse is located on the B1224 York Road, directly adjacent to the A1(M).
 It is situated opposite Wetherby (HM Prison).
 There are new access roads between North and East Wetherby and the A1(M).
 The racecourse can also be accessed from Walton Road at the rear of the stands.

 History

 Horse racing in Wetherby was first took place on Scaur Bank (now officially known as King George V playing fields, although still most commonly referred to as 'Scaur Bank' or 'The Ings').
-In 1891 racing moved to a new site situated off York Road.
-From the 1920s to the 1950s the racecourse was served by Wetherby Racecourse railway station.
+At Easter 1891 racing moved to a new site situated off York Road.

+When the lease expired in 1920, a company was formed comprising the remaining members of the race committee (Mr. Crossley, Mr. Long and Mr. Atkinson) who joined the board, and Mr. R.F.
+(Rowland) Meyrick became clerk of the course.
+It was around this time that Wetherby races became more important.
+The course and facilities improved, and the prize money increased to encourage better quality horses to race at Wetherby.
+The improvements continued when Major W.T.
+Lipscomb took over as clerk.
+The race company bought the freehold of the course in 1953.
+In 1958 a block of buildings, including restaurants, bars, the weighing room and the jockeys' changing room, burnt down.
+Repairs took two years.

+From 1924 until 1959 the racecourse was served by Wetherby Racecourse railway station.
 In the 1930s the first terraces were erected.
-A new two-tier stand was erected adjacent to this in the 1970s, and then in 1999 the new Millennium Stand was opened, providing the racecourse with executive banqueting and conference facilities.
-Up until 1963, Racecourse Specials ran to Wetherby railway station from Bradford Interchange on race days.
+A new club stand was opened in 1967 followed by a new two-tier stand in the 1970s, and then in 1999 the new Millennium Stand was opened, providing the racecourse with executive banqueting and conference facilities.
+Up until 1963, Racecourse Specials ran to Wetherby railway station from Bradford Exchange on race days.
 As the station on York Road had closed many years before, for decades the only rail access was via the station on Linton Road at the other end of Wetherby from the racecourse.